|Nutritional Guidelines (per serving)|

 |Total Fat 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This pear jam is flavored with brown sugar and common spices.
 It's made with the addition of commercial powdered pectin.

-I used a food processor to grind my pears, but you could also use a food grinder or chop them finely.
+We used a food processor to grind the pears, but you could also use a food grinder or chop them finely.

 Fill a boiling water bath canner about half full.
 Add the empty jars and bring to a boil; reduce the heat to low.
 Keep the jars in the hot water.

 Fill a saucepan with water and bring to a boil; reduce heat to low and add the flat sealing lids.
 Keep the lids in the hot water.

 Grind or finely chop the pears; measure 4 cups into a large kettle.

 In a bowl, combine the fruit pectin with 1/4 cup of the granulated sugar; mix well.
 Add the pectin mixture to the pears and cook, stirring, over medium-high heat, until the mixture comes to a full rolling boil.
 Gradually stir in the remaining sugars and spices.
 Add the butter, if desired, to keep foam to a minimum.
 Stirring constantly, again bring the mixture to a full rolling boil.
 Boil for exactly 1 minute longer.
 Remove from heat and continue stirring for 5 minutes.
 Skim excess foam from the mixture, if necessary.